AdobeDocs/app-builder/getting_started/first_app.md

 1. Enter `Project Title` and `App Name` for your templated project.
 Click `Save` when ready.

 1. You should see a new project generated with 2 default Workspace.
 Workspaces are where you’ll connect services and get the credential details needed to connect to Adobe APIs.
-Each Firefly project has two default workspaces: Production and Stage.
+Each Project Firefly project has two default workspaces: Production and Stage.
 You can add more workspaces as needed.
 When you’re ready to deploy your app, submit it for approval from the Production workspace.

 1. Select a workspace, and you can start adding APIs and Events that you would need for your application.